Table of Contents

 Super soil has its manual as it quickly has enough water and only requires watering 2 to 3 times per week.

-There are a few different ways to water your marijuana plants, depending upon how many plants you want to grow, and where you are growing.
+There are a few different ways to water your marijuana plants, depending on how many plants you want to grow and where you are growing.